dav-2/AI-Text-to-Image-Generator-with-Stable-Diffusion/README.md

 4. Run the code.

 5. Click on the ngrok-free.app link in the output.
+It opens a page reminding you that you are opening a website served for free through ngrok.com.

+7. Click on the 'Visit Site' button.

 <h2>Examples of Images Generated with the App</h2>